 Top Gun Prep is an intensive eight-week online course that teaches the fundamentals of entrepreneurship, innovation, money and marketing.
-To date, 108 people have signed up for the first three classes.
+To date, over 150 people have signed up for the first three classes.
 The 2014 Top Gun Prep session will begin Wednesday September 10th and continue weekly through November 5th.
 You can register for the course at this link:

 Top Gun is a five-month program that combines mentoring with high-impact bi-weekly gatherings.
 The application deadline is in November for the Jan-May program.
 To date, 60 companies have gone through Top Gun.

 MCED began offering further assistance to Top Gun graduates in fall 2012.
 Some companies go on to the Accelerated Ventures program of Blackstone Accelerates Growth.
 Other Top Gun graduates have signed up for our Advanced Membership.